Actress Debbie Reynolds, Carrie Fisher's mom, dies at 84

 While many of us are still reeling from a rough year that included the losses of major stars from music, movies and television, the one-two punch of Fisher and Reynolds dying might sting the most.

 In an obituary by CBS News, Carrie Fisher is quoted as saying that her mother taught her how to "sur-thrive."
 The two were close.
-Reynolds eventually bought a house that shared a driveway with Fisher, CBS News said.
+Reynolds eventually bought a house that shared a driveway with Fisher's, CBS News said.
+(Editors' note: CBS News, like CNET, is owned by CBS.)